 About an hour from Melbourne, Moonlit functions as an outdoor classroom teaching visitors about the animals.
 During the day the staff gives educational tours.
 At night, the tours offer explanations of how nocturnal animals live in the wild.

 Bonorong is home to many animals but the Tasmanian Devil is the star attraction.
-The Devil is a carnivorous marsupial native to the island of Tasmania off the southeastern cost of Australia.
+The Devil is a carnivorous marsupial native to the island of Tasmania off the southeastern coast of Australia.
 He is called “Devil” because when the first European settlers landed in Tasmania in 1822 they would hear frightening screeches at night that they imagined is what the devil sounded like.
 Turns out it was just this local animal about the size of a small dog.
 The devil has strong claws, frequently displays his fangs and emits a foul stench when it is stressed.
 He sometimes hunts but is basically a scavenger that eats everything; bones, fur.
 Sounds like a real attractive guy!

 Ever since European settlers came to Australia sea lions had been hunted for food, skin and bait.
 Some species were hunted close to extinction.
-In 1954 Seal Bay, on the southern cost of Kangaroo Island, was declared a habitat protected zone.
+In 1954 Seal Bay, on the southern coast of Kangaroo Island, was declared a habitat protected zone.
 Today the park supports a large colony of Australian sea lions and welcomes over 100,000 visitors.
 The area is so restricted that visitors can only view the seals with a guide.
 Still, you do get reasonably close in their natural habitat without disturbing the seals.

-Also on the southern cost of Australia’s Kangaroo Island is another, different species, seal colony.
+Also on the southern coast of Australia’s Kangaroo Island is another, different species, seal colony.
 Here the seals frolic in a natural pool secure in the knowledge that the Great White sharks can’t get at them.

-What is YOUR favorite animal of Australia?
+What is YOUR favorite wildlife sanctuary to see amazing animals of Australia?